 Sustainable Agriculture & Rural Development

-The Sustainable Agriculture and Rural Development (SARD) Program of the Lopez Community Land Trust is committed to cultivating an ethic of agricultural land stewardship, providing education about the importance of resilient local food systems and actively promoting the development of small scale agricultural infrastructure for the San Juan Islands.
-Through the efforts of LCLT staff, community volunteers, and local farmers, the SARD program is increasing the economic feasability of small-scale, ecologically sound agriculture and creating new avenues for sustainable land-based livelihoods, while supporting a goal of community food security in San Juan County.
+The Sustainable Agriculture and Rural Development (SARD) Program of the Lopez Community Land Trust is committed to strengthening our local food network by purchasing and stewarding working farms, supporting local food security initiatives and encouraging ecologically sound rural development related to water, transportation and solar energy.
+Through the efforts of LCLT staff, community volunteers, and local farmers, the SARD program is increasing the economic feasibility of small-scale, ecologically sound agriculture and creating new avenues for sustainable land-based livelihoods.

 For information on our SARD internships, click here.